berthelemy/consulting.berthelemy.net/collections/_posts/2026-07-19-expensive-technology-mistakes.md

 **Do we understand our problem as well as we're trying to understand the market?**

 The answer to that question might indicate whether you're ready to find a solution, or whether you need to do some more thinking first.

+[Editor's note: This article was structured with the aid of AI, based on original ideas provided by the author]